mkh1n/hood-runner/README.md

 </center>

 A simple endless runner with randomly generated obstacles.
 You can jump, slide on the ground and move right and left.
-The character is controlled using the WASD keys or arrows.
-All the cassettes used in this game were taken from open sources.<br>
+The character is controlled using the WASD/arrows or touch buttons All the assets used in this game were taken from open sources.<br>
 The game works using Canvas js.